edwhu/simple_research_website/README.md

 ## Features

-* Editing Speed: You just edit the index.md.html in markdown format.
+* Editing Speed:  No need for HTML / CSS wrangling.
+You just edit the index.html in markdown format.

 * Convenience: Everything is in 1 file.